 From 1942 to 1944 Borlaug works as a microbiologist at DuPont chemicals company, developing industrial and agricultural bactericides, fungicides and preservatives.

 Meanwhile, he marries Margaret Gibson.
-The couple will have a daughter, Jeanie, and a son, William.
+The couple have a daughter, Jeanie, and a son, William.
 A second son, Scotty, is born with spina bifida and dies in childhood.

 Borlaug is at first disheartened by what he finds in Mexico.
 "These places I've seen have clubbed my mind - they are so poor and depressing," he writes his wife.
 "I don't know what we can do to help these people, but we've got to do something."